-In deliberating on these options, Council considered the impacts that high intensity lighting associated with auto dealer parking lots may have on the visual effectiveness of the decorative light columns scheduled for installation along Highway 30 just east of the Deery Brothers site.
+In deliberating on these options, the Council considered the impacts that high intensity lighting associated with auto dealer parking lots may have on the visual effectiveness of the decorative light columns planned for installation along Highway 30 just east of the Deery Brothers site.
 Staff suggested that without some means of mitigating or softening the light typically associated with auto dealer parking lots, the visual effectiveness of the light columns could be significantly diminished.

-With that in mind, Council directed staff to prepare an ordinance incorporating the elements of Option 2.
+With that in mind, the Council directed staff to prepare an ordinance incorporating the elements of Option 2.
 While this option would not allow for the most intense light auto dealers would choose if left unregulated, it would allow light commensurate with what dealers typically provide in their display sale areas while providing reasonable mitigation of lighting impacts on the community.

-Following that direction, staff prepared the attached ordinance for the Council's consideration.
+With that background, staff has prepared the attached draft ordinance for the Commission's consideration.
 (See Attachment 1) The ordinance encompasses the changes listed in Option 2 above, except that it further clarifies how the average lighting levels are to be achieved.
 Specifically, it allows up to 90 foot candles at a point on a 10 X 10 foot grid to achieve 15-foot candles average in the sales areas, and it allows up to 6 foot candles at a point on a 10 X 10 foot grid to achieve 2-foot candles average in non sales areas and in all areas after 10:00 pm.
 This clarification is needed to ensure that the display sales area will not include the highlight and dazzle lighting levels that the Council wished to avoid.
 Allowing an average level without placing a maximum level at a point could facilitate extremely high light levels in some areas if they were off-set by extremely low light levels in other areas.

-Initially staff considered a 45 foot-candle high point for the sales areas, while maintaining the 15 foot-candle average.
-However, Fred Rose, Deery Brothers representative, had indicated that they will need a range that allows up to 90 foot candles on the upper end to achieve their 15-foot candle average across the sales area.
+There are other ranges that can be specified that will still achieve the 15 foot candle average target, and in fact Deery Brothers representative Fred Rose had indicated that they will need a range that allows up to 90 foot candles on the upper end to achieve their 15-foot candle average across the sales area.
 This would result in approximately 2.5 foot candles on the low end, and up to 90 foot candles on the high end.
-The Council will need to determine if this is an acceptable level on the upper end.
-To help determine this, Mr. Brown provided lighting information from actual sites to help illustrate what this might look like (See Attachment 2).
+The Commission and Council will need to determine if this is an acceptable level on the upper end.
+To help determine this, Mr. Brown has provided lighting information and pictures from actual sites to help illustrate what this might look like (See Attachment 2).